HackVerse/blog/_posts/2020-12-17-behind-the-scenes.md

 _Polkampally Keerthana_: "Teamwork, co-operation, delegating tasks, taking up responsibility, working hard, and not giving up at any point."

+## What advice would you give to a student applying for HackVerse?

 _Akash_: "Hackathons are an excellent opportunity to meet brilliant and tech-savvy people from all walks of life; build your profile as a hacker, and create something extraordinary that will improve lives.
 Don't miss out on this opportunity."

-_Shreyas Shankar_: "My advice would be to have a good number of open source contributions, high-quality and legitimate projects, well-defined Readme's on Github, previous hackathon experiences and a solid, innovative idea which appeals to the reviewer."
+_Shreyas Shankar_: "My advice would be to have a good number of open source contributions, high-quality and legitimate projects, a well-defined Readme on Github, previous hackathon experiences and a solid, innovative idea which appeals to the reviewer."

 _Polkampally Keerthana_: "Be genuine with your resume and the questions asked during the application."